Six Flags Great America: 1984–1993: Initial operations under Six Flags

-1990s: Significant expansion plans and additions

 Iron Wolf is the first roller coaster manufactured by Bolliger & Mabillard (B&M), where it operated at the park from 1990 to 2011.

 Batman: The Ride is the first inverted roller coaster in the world and B&M's second roller coaster.

 Iron Wolf, a compact steel stand-up coaster, opened on April 28, 1990.
 It is best known for being the first roller coaster manufactured by Swiss manufacturer Bolliger & Mabillard.
 It opened on Z-Force's former spot in County Fair.
 In the following year, Condor was added to Orleans Place in 1991, next to Shockwave.
 Two rides closed for 1991: the spinning ride Yukon Yahoo, which was located in the Yukon Territory section.
 The other was the shuttle loop coaster Tidal Wave in Yankee Harbor, where it was relocated to Six Flags Over Georgia.

 The park collaborated with Bolliger & Mabillard again to build the first inverted roller coaster in the world, named Batman: The Ride.
 The ride, which opened on May 9, 1992, was met with positive reception and lines that stretched out of the ride area and across large parts of the park.
 At the time, it was the largest single investment on an attraction, at a cost of US$7 million.
 The surrounding area of Yankee Harbor was re-themed after the Batman films, with The Lobster being renamed the East River Crawler.
+During the following offseason a welding truck parked next to Batman caught fire, leading to minor damages to the ride.